Diandra Asbaty: Personal

 Asbaty started bowling at age 5 with her older sister, Kassy.
 Kassy Hyman would go on to bowl for Wichita State University.
-Diandra graduated from the University of Nebraska with a bachelor's degree in journalism.
+Diandra graduated from the University of Nebraska–Lincoln with a bachelor's degree in journalism.
 She lives in Chicago, Illinois, with her husband, John, son Madden and daughter Jersey.

 Bowling career

 Diandra owns two PBA Women’s Series titles, one in singles (2007) and one in mixed doubles (2010).
 The latter event accounted for the 25th and final PBA Tour title for Asbaty's partner, PBA Hall of Famer Brian Voss.

 Diandra owns two PWBA Tour titles.
 She won the 2012 USBC Queens major championship and the 2022 Striking Against Breast Cancer Mixed Doubles (with partner E. J. Tackett).

 She has also earned over 60 international medals.

-In November, 2022, Asbaty was elected to the USBC Hall of Fame, Performance category.
-She will be inducted on April 26, 2023.
+In November 2022, Asbaty was elected to the USBC Hall of Fame, Performance category.
+She was officially inducted on April 26, 2023.